 （A spoonful of miso….）

 Miso was, and still is an important traditional nutritional Japanese culinary staple.
-Made from fermenting ground soybeans, salt and water, the resulting thick, red paste is used as a sauce and spread, in soups and for pickling vegetables and meats.
+Made from fermenting ground soybeans and salt, the resulting thick, red paste is used as a sauce and spread, in soups and for pickling vegetables and meats.
 Miso contains natural serotonin, said to be good for refreshing the brain, lessening stress and leaving you with a positive and relaxed feeling.

 The last two traditional places making Hatcho Miso in the old fashioned way is Okazaki in Aichi Prefecture, birthplace of the Shogun, Tokugawa Ieyasu.
-Here, the two companies, Kakukyu, and Maruya Hatcho Miso work side by side making the deep red Hatcho Miso.
-It’s called Hatcho miso because it was eight-cho, pronounced Hatcho, distance (about 850 meters) from Okazaki Castle.
+Here, the two companies, Kakukyu Hatcho Miso and Maruya Hatcho Miso work side by side making the deep red Hatcho Miso.
+It’s called Hatcho miso because it was eight-cho, pronounced Hatcho, distance (about 850 meters) west from Okazaki Castle.

 （Making miso in the traditional way）